BA. BEd, MA, MLS

 (519) 884-4404 Ext: 28687 (Office)

 Tony Tin is the Director of Library and information Services.
-Joining Renison University College Library in 2013, Tony is responsibile for overseeing the library services and on-going development of the library collection in support of the College's academic programs and research activities.
+Joining Renison University College Library in 2013, Tony is responsible for overseeing the library services and on-going development of the library collection in support of the College's academic programs and research activities.
 His recent mobile academic integrity app project has won an international E-learning Award in 2018 and Canadian Network for Innovation in Education Award in 2019

 Prior to his appointment at AU, he was the Multimedia Consultant of the Learning Technology Unit, Saskatchewan Education.
 He was responsible for developing and maintaining the online Evergreen Curriculum.
 Tony represented Saskatchewan Education in local, regional, and provincial (Multitype Library) database licensing consortia, co-ordinating 129 School Net’s Grassroots projects in Saskatchewan, and developed online educational modules for the World Bank on Information Technology in Education.
 Tony also has extensive experience in school and academic libraries.
 He has worked as a teacher-librarian and resource-based learning consultant in the past.